Bomberman Hero: Gameplay

 There are several different types of bombs in addition to the regular ones.
 Ice bombs turn enemies into a block of ice that can be moved around and used to jump onto to get to higher places.
-Salt bombs only harm slugs (and Bomberman), which are invulnerable to all other weapons.
-Control bombs explode when remotely detonated, a useful ability against certain obstacles.
+Salt bombs can harm slugs, which are invulnerable to all other weapons, but cannot harm any other enemy.
+Remote control bombs explode when remotely detonated.
+Every bomb type explodes automatically upon collision with an enemy or other stage object.

-Much of the game's replay value is in the sub-mission of scoring the number of target points per stage, which awards Bomberman a certain amount of stage points (1 through 5) at the end of each level.
-Stages can be replayed in order to secure the highest possible score within them.
-Medals are awarded on a per-planet basis, based on the total number of stage points upon the planet's completion (red, blue, bronze, silver, and gold).
-Getting a perfect score on every planet (or rather, a gold medal on each one) will award mini-games that can be accessed on the options screen.
+Most stages contain several several collectables and enemies which, when collected and destroyed respectively, adds a certain amount to the player's score.
+Every stage in the game features a score target, usually achieved by picking up every collectable in the stage and destroying every enemy, or in the case of boss stages, defeating the boss as fast as possible.
+After the stage, the player is given a certain number of stage points (1 through 5) based on how close their final score was to the score target.
+Medals are awarded on a per-planet basis, based on the total number of stage points gained upon the planet's completion (red, blue, bronze, silver, and gold).
+Getting a perfect score on every planet (i.e. a gold medal on each one) will grant the player access to a short bonus stage for extra power-ups, gems and lives.